Babelscape/AMRs-Assemble/README.md

 ```
 `gold.amr.txt` and `pred.amr.txt` will contain, respectively, the concatenated gold and the predictions.

-To reproduce our paper's results, you will also need need to run the [BLINK](https://github.com/facebookresearch/BLINK)
+To reproduce our paper's results, you will also need to run the [BLINK](https://github.com/facebookresearch/BLINK)
 entity linking system on the prediction file (`data/tmp/amr2.0/pred.amr.txt` in the previous code snippet).
 To do so, you will need to install BLINK, and download their models:
 ```shell script